adamyi/MessageOnTap_Plugins/README.md

-# MessageOnTap_Extensions
+# MessageOnTap_Plugins
-This is a repo for official extensions of MessageOnTap.
+This is a repo for official plugins of MessageOnTap.